 No one wants to think about their four-legged best friends getting older, much less having to deal with something like losing two of their senses.
-Unfortunately, the reality is that hearing and vision for many dogs significantly deteriorates with age, and some even end up going blind, deaf, or both.
+Unfortunately, the reality is that hearing and vision for many dogs significantly deteriorate with age, and some even end up going blind, deaf, or both.

 What it does mean, however, is that both of you are going to have to learn some new tricks.
 Like what?
 Read on!

-You dog may have lost his sight and hearing, but that still leaves taste, touch, and — most importantly — smell.
+Your dog may have lost his sight and hearing, but that still leaves taste, touch, and — most importantly — smell.
 Even when they can see and hear, the most significant way that dogs interact with the world is through smell.
 Sniffing around tells them where things are and what they are, and when you use this in combination with touch, your older dog will have a much easier time living normally.

 In order to help your dog easily find the things that he needs on a daily basis, create a space for him in your house and make sure that you don’t move anything around.
-This should include his food and water dishes; kennel, pet bed, or other place for him to rest; and a favorite toy or two.
+This should include his food and water dishes; kennel, pet bed, or other places for him to rest; and a favorite toy or two.

-Vibration is your friend
+Vibration is Your Friend

 You know that touch is important, but you might not realize that vibration can be just as valuable — and help you to be a bit more hands-off.
 For example, there are vibrating collars you can purchase that will help you to replace words you used to train her, like “sit,” “stay,” “no,” and so on, with sensations.
 Additionally, you can direct your dog by doing things like stomping or clapping, and doggy water fountains let her “feel” where her dish is.

-Create an in-house trail
+Create an In-House Trail

 If you have a larger or well-trafficked house, carpet runners can help your dog know which room he’s in and find what he’s looking for.
 Alternatively, you can create a “sniff path” by putting air fresheners with different scents in each room to give different areas of the house unique identities.